neuroinformatics-unit/python-cookiecutter/{{cookiecutter.package_name}}/docs/source/index.rst

 You can create additional sections with narrative documentation, by adding new ``.md`` or ``.rst`` files to the ``docs/source`` folder.
-These files shoult start with a level-1 (H1) header, which will be used as the section title.
+These files should start with a level-1 (H1) header, which will be used as the section title.
 Sub-sections can be created with lower-level headers (H2, H3, etc.) within the same file.